 Statistical Analysis

 The individual facet scales were examined in turn for internal reliability using Cronbach’s alpha.
-The factor structure of the questionnaire was then investigated using principal factor analysis, where principal axis factoring (PAF) was selected as the extraction method in SPSS version 19.0.
+The factor structure of the questionnaire was then investigated using factor analysis, where principal axis factoring (PAF) was selected as the extraction method in SPSS version 19.0.
 PAF was performed with an oblique (direct oblimin) rotation; the preferred method of rotation when factors are hypothesised to be related (Field, 2009, p.
 664).
 Whilst the facet subscales should capture different aspects of conscientiousness that are to some degree heterogeneous, the facets have previously been found to converge into one single higher-order domain of Conscientiousness (Roberts et al., 2005), and therefore an oblique rotation was more appropriate than an orthogonal rotation for this dataset.

 For preliminary factor analysis it is recommended to extract all factors with Eigenvalues >1 (Kaiser, 1960).
 However in large samples this criterion can often lead to an overestimation of the number of appropriate factors (Field, 2009, p.641).
 Therefore in order to investigate how well the 60 items load onto the proposed six-factor lower order structure of conscientiousness, a forced six-factor solution was extracted.
 As an exploratory measure five and seven factor extractions were also carried out on both data sets to examine how these compare to the six factor solutions.
 Factor loadings with an absolute value greater than .3 are typically taken to be important (Field, 2009, p.644) and therefore values <.3 were suppressed in the output.